Cargo Artifact Registry

 Global configuration paths are as follows:

-windows: %USERPROFILE%\.cargo\config.toml
+Windows: %USERPROFILE%\.cargo\config.toml

 Unix: $HOME/.cargo/config.toml

-For more usage, please check official documentation
+For more usage, please check the official documentation.

-Q2: cargo version requirements
+Q2: Cargo version requirements

 Q3: When uploading an open-source package to CNB, it prompts that the artifact version already exists